What Is Social Anxiety?

 While an official diagnosis should always be administered by a qualified mental health professional in person, there are several free social anxiety tests you can take online to get a good idea about your situation.

-It is important to note that not all tests for social anxiety you can find online have been designed by professionals.
+Note that not all tests that screen for social anxiety symptoms have been designed by professionals.
 Therefore, we caution to take results obtained in such questionnaires too seriously.

 The following questionnaire has been professionally designed, approved and applied all over the world to test for social anxiety disorder.

 Take self-report version of the Liebowitz Social Anxiety Scale, which measures SAD in teenagers and adults.